ChangranXU/changranxu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-🎓 I graduated with a Bachelor of Science from **The Chinese University of Hong Kong** with *First Class Honours*.
-I am now engaged in various exciting projects related to **LLM, GNN, and Machine Learning**.
+🎓 I graduated with a Bachelor of Science from **The Chinese University of Hong Kong** with *First Class Honours* in August 2025.
+And now, I am engaged in various exciting projects related to **LLM, GNN, and Machine Learning**.

 💼 I welcome all opportunities for discussion, learning, and collaboration.
 If you have any opportunities related to work, study, or collaboration in these areas, please feel free to reach out to me.